mikepenz/AboutLibraries/README.md

 # Disclaimer

-This library uses all compile time dependencies (and their sub dependencies) as defined in your `build.gradle` file, this could lead to dependencies which are only used during compilation (and not actually distributed in your app) to be listed or missing in the attribution screen.
+This library uses all compile time dependencies (and their sub dependencies) as defined in the `build.gradle` file.
+This could lead to dependencies which are only used during compilation (and not actually distributed in the app) to be listed or missing in the attribution screen.
 It might also fail to identify licenses if the dependencies do not define it properly in their pom.xml file.

 Careful optimisation and review of all licenses is recommended to really include all required dependencies.
 The use of the gradle commands like `findLibraries` can help doing this.

 It is also important that native sub dependencies can *not* be resolved automatically as they are not included via gradle.
-Additional dependencies can be provided via this plugins API to extend and provide any additional details.
+Additional dependencies can be provided via the plugins API to extend and provide any additional details.

 # Developed By